4rzumanyan/MoviesApplication/README.md

 3. Build and run the app on an Android device or emulator.

 ## Technologies Used
+There showcases the best practices and advanced techniques in Android development, incorporating cutting-edge technologies and libraries to build a robust and feature-rich Android application. <br/>

 - Android SDK
 - Kotlin programming language